shadowed1/Vulkini/README.md

 # Vulkini
 An installer enabling the Venus Vulkan driver in Crostini for a large performance boost

 Installer is not made yet.
+Please be careful.
 To install manually:

 1. Back up your VM or don't
 2. Go to Chrome://flags and enable GPU enabled